Free, or Nearly Free, Things to Do in Paris

 Editor’s note – Right after we published this article officials in Paris decided to remove the iconic love lock railings from the Pont des Arts bridge.
 It’s still a lovely bridge to stroll over, although the distinct locks have been replaced by glass panels.
 Truth be told this makes us a little sad.

-Pay Your Respects at the Père Lachaise Cemetery
+Things to Do in Paris – Pay Your Respects at the Père Lachaise Cemetery

 Some people people might consider walking around a cemetery to be morbid, or even a little creepy.
 Personally, we feel that cemeteries hold many fascinating stories and traditions.
 Exploring one can be great way to get a better feel for any given place you are visiting.